 If you live in an older, poorly maintained building and frequently host get-togethers but don’t own a lot of valuable items, you may be a good candidate for a liability-only policy.
 In either case, it’s best to talk to a representative from your insurance company before pulling the trigger on an incomplete policy.

-2. Your Landlord May Require It
+3. Your Landlord May Require Minimum Renters Insurance Coverage

 Landlords typically carry insurance policies that cover their properties’ structural components, infrastructure, and certain elements of liability.
 But this coverage doesn’t extend to renters’ possessions or personal liability.

 Some landlords require that their tenants carry renters insurance policies with specific types and minimum amounts of coverage.
 There’s no law that prevents them from doing so, although the requirement must be explicitly spelled out in a signed, dated lease.
 If your landlord won’t agree to renew your lease unless you obtain or upgrade coverage, you may need to do just that.

 4. Renters Insurance Policies May Cost More in Certain Areas Due to Local Perils